AY2425S2-CS2103T-T11-1/tp/docs/UserGuide.md

 ### Saving and editing the data [file](#json-file)

-NUSMates data is saved in the hard disk automatically after any command that changes the data.
-There is no need to save manually.
+NUSMates data is saved in the hard disk automatically after any command that changes the data, so you don't need to save manually.

 NUSMates data is saved automatically as a [JSON file](#json-file) `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data [file](#json-file).
+If you are an advanced user, you are welcome to update data directly by editing that file.

 {: .warning }
-> If your changes to the data [file](#json-file) makes its format invalid, AddressBook will discard all data and start with an empty data [file](#json-file) at the next run.
-Hence, it is recommended to take a backup of the [file](#json-file) before editing it.<br>
+> If your changes to the data file makes its format invalid, NUSMates will discard all data and start with an empty data file at the next run.
+Hence, it is recommended to take a backup of the data file before editing it.<br>
-> Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
-Therefore, edit the data [file](#json-file) only if you are confident that you can update it correctly.
+> Furthermore, certain edits can cause NUSMates to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Therefore, edit the data file only if you are confident that you can update it correctly.

 --------------------------------------------------------------------------------------------------------------------